Background pattern

 1. What is Teriflunomida Kern Pharma and what is it used for

-Teriflunomida contains the active ingredient teriflunomida, which is an immunomodulator agent that adjusts the immune system to limit its attack on the nervous system.
+Teriflunomida contains the active substance teriflunomida, which is an immunomodulatory agent that adjusts the immune system to limit its attack on the nervous system.

-People who suffer from the relapsing form of multiple sclerosis will have repeated (recurrent) attacks of physical symptoms caused by the improper functioning of the nerves.
-These symptoms vary from patient to patient, but usually include:
+People with the relapsing form of multiple sclerosis will have repeated attacks (relapses) of physical symptoms caused by the improper functioning of the nerves.
+These symptoms vary from person to person but usually include:

 • difficulty walking